Fazil-24/magic_meet/README.md

 6. Generate architecture options and business impact views.
 7. Convert the chosen path into sprint-ready work items.

-## Example use case

-For a finance scenario, Magic Meet can process a client discussion about AI-powered expense review automation.
-It can ground itself on internal guardrails, stakeholder requirements, and business metrics, then recommend a compliant architecture and produce a phased rollout plan.

 ## Sample knowledge base documents

 This project includes sample documents that can be uploaded to a knowledge base: